To become a Peer Support Specialist in North Dakota, the first step is to take an initial peer support specialist training.

 - Individuals who publicly identify as a person in recovery from a mental health condition, substance use disorder, brain injury or combination thereof

-- Individuals who will be supervising Peer Support Specialists
+- Individuals supervising Peer Support Specialists

 - A family member of an individual living with a mental health condition, substance use disorder, brain injury, or combination thereof